wp-plugins/bnc-biblioshare/readme.txt

 * Where do I find an ISBN number?

-The ISBN for a book is frquently listed in sources of book data, e.g., Amazon.
+The ISBN for a book is frequently listed in sources of book data, e.g., Amazon.

 * What happens if BiblioShare is slow, down, or unavailable?